redwoodjs/redwood/docs/docs/background-jobs.md

 As noted in the [Concepts](#concepts) section, a job is never _guaranteed_ to run at an exact time.
 The worker could be busy working on other jobs and can't get to yours just yet.

-If you absolutely, positively need your job to run right _now_ you can call your job's `perform` function directly in your code:
+If you absolutely, positively need your job to run right _now_ (with the knowledge that the user will be waiting for it to complete) you can call your job's `perform` function directly in your code:

 ```js
 await SampleEmailJob.perform(user.id)